Pikachannel/bluesky-bots/README.md

 ### Current Features
 1. **Randomly chosen preset messages**, including:
-   - English messages
+   - English messages.
-   - Messages that include the user's name
+   - Messages that include the user's name.
-2. **Deleting replies**: Users can delete a reply sent by the bot by replying with "delete"
+2. **Deleting replies**: Users can delete a reply sent by the bot by replying with "delete".
-3. **Custom nicknames**: Users can set a custom nickname instead of using their Bluesky display name
+3. **Custom nicknames**: Users can set a custom nickname instead of using their Bluesky display name.

 ### How to use
-1. Follow the bot on Bluesky
+1. Follow the bot on Bluesky.
    - If you unfollow or block the bot, it may take up to 5 minutes for this to register and for replies to stop.

 #### Deleting posts
-1. Find a reply made under one of your posts
+1. Find a reply made under one of your posts.
-2. Reply to it with "delete" and it will be removed instantly
+2. Reply to it with "delete" and it will be removed instantly.

 #### Custom nickname
 1. Send a direct message to the bot in the format: